DeKalb Opens Arts DeKalb, Marking a New Era for Culture, Community, and Creativity

 Standing nearby was Valeria Howard Cunningham, the longtime leader of the Bill Pickett Invitational Rodeo.
 She watched the moment unfold and felt tears come to her eyes.
 “For me,” she later said, “that moment spoke volumes.”

-For more than four decades, moments like that have defined the mission of the Bill Pickett Invitational Rodeo not simply as a sporting event, but as a living classroom where history, culture, and community meet.
+For more than four decades, moments like that have defined the mission of the Bill Pickett Invitational Rodeo not simply as a sporting event, but as a place where history, culture, and community meet.

-In a recent interview with The Truth Seekers Journal, Howard reflected on the journey that has taken the rodeo from modest beginnings to sold-out arenas across the country, and on the people and purpose that have sustained it for more than 42 years.
+In a recent interview with The Truth Seekers Journal, Howard reflected on the journey from modest beginnings to sold-out arenas—and on the people and purpose that have sustained it for more than 42 years.

 Overcoming Fear and Breaking Barriers

 Cunningham does not pretend the journey was easy.
 Taking the reins of a national rodeo organization as a Black woman came with uncertainty and pressure.
 “You know, that was scary within itself,” Cunningham said.
-“Being a woman, being a Black woman, trying to run an African American rodeo association.
-Were people ready for that?”
+“Being a Black woman trying to run an African American rodeo association – were people ready for that?”

 There were moments of doubt.
 But Cunningham said she was never alone.
 She remembers the circle of women who stood beside her, believing in the vision and pushing her forward when the responsibility felt overwhelming.
 “I had Black women surrounding me who had my back,” she said.
 “They assured me they would be standing beside me.”
 That support system became one of the foundations of the rodeo’s success.
 Howard quickly points out that the Bill Pickett Invitational Rodeo has always been a team effort.